sparcl package

 Exception – Object creation compares the version from the Server against the one expected by the Client.
 Throws an error if the Client is a major version or more behind.

-find(outfields=None, *, constraints={}, limit=500, sort=None, verbose=None)[source]
+find(outfields=None, *, constraints={}, limit=500, sort=None, units=True, fmt=None, verbose=False)[source]

-Find records in the SPARC database.
+Find records in the SPARCL database.

 Parameters: